-Classically trained bass baritone Jazz, Latin, EDM singer (9 languages, 3 Octaves)
+Classically trained London bass baritone Jazz singer & EDM artist (10 languages, 3 Octaves)

 "I can say with confident, genuine and welcome invigoration that Chase is everything you do not expect.
 His semi-baritone operatic depths could deceive you into thinking you are hearing a seasoned veteran vocalist the 40 something age mark, but this rare talent is barely pushing 21".
 Hughie Dixon, Hayes FM radio.